fabioavelino/advent-of-code/readme.md

    git clone https://github.com/fabioavelino/advent-of-code.git
    cd advent-of-code
    ```
-2. Run a solution (for example, for 2024, the Day 1):
+2. Run a puzzle solution (for example, for 2024, the Day 1):
    ```bash
    cd 2024/1  # Example for 2024, Day 1
    node index.js # The console will return part one and part two response
    ```
+   ⚠️ You will need to copy your input data in each puzzle folder and named it `input` in order to run the solution ⚠️.

 ---